neurodata/treeple/DEVELOPING.md

 treeple is in-line with scikit-learn and thus relies on each new version released there.
 Moreover, treeple relies on compiled code, so releases are a bit more complex than the typical Python package.

+GH Actions will build wheels for each Python version and OS.
+Then the wheels needs to be uploaded to PyPi.
+The following steps outline the process:

 1. Download wheels from GH Actions and put all wheels into a ``dist/`` folder

 <https://github.com/neurodata/treeple/actions/workflows/build_wheels.yml> will have all the wheels for common OSes built for each Python version.

 2. Upload wheels to test PyPi
+This is to ensure that the wheels are built correctly and can be installed on a fresh environment.
+For more information, see <https://packaging.python.org/guides/using-testpypi/>.
+You will need to follow the instructions to create an account and get your API token for testpypi and pypi.

 ```
 twine upload dist/* --repository testpypi